 For Android provisioning support, you must activate and adjust the passthroughs.
 You might need to adapt them depending on your geolocality.

-NOTE: Please refer to the Passthroughs section of this guide if needed.
+Please refer to the Passthroughs section of this guide if needed.

-In the administration inferface, go in Network Configuration $\rightarrow$ Fencing.
-Activate Passthrough and make sure the following passthrough are present:
+In the administation inferface, go in Configuration $\rightarrow$ Network Configuration $\rightarrow$ Networks $\rightarrow$ Fencing.
+Activate Passthrough and make sure the following passthroughs domains are present: